CodeForCuritiba/nota_solidaria/app/README.md

 ### Test with Ionic View app

+- Create an ionic.io account
-Install Ionic View app on your phone.
+- Install Ionic View app on your phone

-Ask one of the project dev to send you an invitation using `ionic share myemail@....`
+- Get an invitation using `ionic share myemail@....`

+**[TODO] check if the process above is OK**

 For info: